 Go to your Xcode project's General settings tab.
 Then, open

 SendBirdSyncManager.framework to the Embedded Binaries section in Xcode.
 Make sure

 Copy items if needed is checked and click Finish.

 How it works

-SyncManager is designed to simplify the process of integrating chat in your Android client app by leveraging local caching.
-While Sendbird Chat SDK for Android is highly customizable with a number of atomic features, SyncManager facilitates SDK integration by managing most background operations needed to run chat in your Android client app.
+SyncManager is designed to simplify the process of integrating chat in your iOS client app by leveraging local caching.
+While Sendbird Chat SDK for iOS is highly customizable with a number of atomic features, SyncManager facilitates SDK integration by managing most background operations needed to run chat in your iOS client app.

 As a key component that can be used for view implementation, the